Safe With God: When God’s Will Feels Risky

-Throughout most of my adult life, I’ve held onto the often-uttered maxim that says this: “The safest place in the world is the center of God’s will.”
+Throughout most of my adult life, I’ve held onto the maxim that declares, “The safest place in the world is the center of God’s will.”
+I take it to mean that whenever I’m walking in God’s will, I am also safe with God.

 Jesus just performed one of his most well-known miracles.
 He fed five thousand people with just a handful of food.
-As night descends, he sends his disciples across the lake in their small boat while he climbs a mountain to pray.
+As night descended, he sent his disciples across the lake in their small boat while he climbed a mountain to pray.

-The disciples make their way across the water and find themselves in the center of a storm.
-The wind batters the boat, and the waves threaten to capsize it.
+The disciples made their way across the water and found themselves in the center of a storm.
+The wind battered the boat, and the waves threatened to capsize it.

 This story gets me thinking about Jesus’ character.
 It becomes blatantly clear that God’s will is not always safe.

-Just two paragraphs before the account of Jesus sending the disciples into a storm, in Matthew 14:1-12, we see that John the Baptist is beheaded for preaching Christ.
+Just two paragraphs before the account of Jesus sending the disciples into a storm, in Matthew 14:1-12, John the Baptist was beheaded for preaching Christ.
 It was preaching Christ that drew the attention to John, landed him in prison, and ultimately resulted in his gruesome death.

-I search the Scriptures and find countless examples of those who laid down a safe life to follow Jesus wholeheartedly.
+There are countless examples of those who laid down the pursuit of safety to follow Jesus wholeheartedly.
 The Apostle Paul spent years in prison and was killed for the sake of the gospel.
 Steven was stoned.
 Most of the disciples were martyred.

-So what’s this mean for my comfortable Christian life here in small-town America?
+So what does this mean for my comfortable Christian life thousands of years later?

 In our culture, safety implies protection from danger.
 It implies a life in which risk is minimal and there is little chance of pain, suffering, or injury.
 If we replace the word “safe” with the synonym “secure,” it’s easier to glean spiritual truth from this statement: “The most secure place is in the center of God’s will.”